CesiumGS/3d-tiles/specification/README.md

 ## Tile format specifications

-Each tile's `content.uri` property may be the uri of binary blob that contains information for rendering the tile's 3D content.
+Each tile's `content.uri` property is a uri to a file containing information for rendering the tile's 3D content.
 The content is an instance of one of the formats listed below.

 [glTF 2.0](https://github.com/KhronosGroup/glTF) is the primary tile format for 3D Tiles. glTF is an open specification designed for the efficient transmission and loading of 3D content.
 A glTF asset includes geometry and texture information for a single tile, and may be extended to include metadata, model instancing, and compression. glTF may be used for a wide variety of 3D content including: